-Having laid the foundation we now want to move fast.
-We know there are many challenges, but we believe tomorrow beckons us with huge opportunities.
+There is no dearth of ideas and we know there are many challenges, but we believe tomorrow beckons us with huge opportunities."

 Reduce inequities in digital financial access and literacy through a series of research and innovation driven interventions